 Hot Tub Dos

-- Cleanliness: Always take a shower before entering a shared hot tub to remove any dirt, oils, and makeup from your skin.
-This not only helps maintain water cleanliness but also shows consideration for your fellow hot tub users.
+- Cleanliness: Always shower before entering a shared hot tub to remove dirt, oils, and makeup from your skin.
+This helps maintain water cleanliness and shows consideration for fellow hot tub users.

 - Relaxation: Remember that hot tubs are designed for relaxation and peaceful conversation.
 Keep noise levels to a minimum, listen to soft music, and engage in calm conversations.
 This will create a soothing atmosphere for all users to enjoy.

 - Hot Tub Time: Be mindful of your time in a shared hot tub, especially if others are waiting to use it.
-Limit your soak to a reasonable amount of time, such as 20-30 minutes, to ensure everyone gets an opportunity to enjoy the hot tub.
+Limit your soak to a reasonable time, such as 20-30 minutes, to ensure everyone can enjoy the hot tub.

 - Use Towels: Always have a towel nearby to dry off and avoid dripping water everywhere when you exit.